Has Twitter reduced child exploitation material under Musk?

 Twitter’s massive layoffs and dissolution Monday of the Trust and Safety Council — which included a Child Sexual Exploitation (CSE) Prevention advisory group — is also concerning for some when it comes to Twitter’s capacity to identify and report CSAM.

-Eirliani Abdul Rahman, executive director of YAKIN (Youth, Adult survivors & Kin in Need), which seeks to help child victims and adult survivors of child sexual abuse, and who served on the now-dissolved Twitter Trust and Safety Council’s CSE Prevention advisory group, was skeptical that the issue was, indeed, solved.
+Eirliani Abdul Rahman, co-founder of YAKIN (Youth, Adult survivors and Kin in Need), which seeks to help child victims and adult survivors of child sexual abuse, and who served on the now-dissolved Twitter Trust and Safety Council’s CSE Prevention advisory group, was skeptical that the issue was, indeed, solved.

 Musk not only laid off many on the internal team that was tasked with addressing CSAM, he attacked the former head of Twitter’s Trust and Safety Team (separate from the council but which coordinated with it on CSAM issues), who left shortly after he joined.